Skip to product information

 Shipping calculated at checkout.

-Typical calligraphy of Cubist sculpture pioneer Jacques Lipchitz writing to a lucky art student.
+Typical handwriting of Cubist sculpture pioneer Jacques Lipchitz writing to a lucky art student.

-Letter written and signed by Chaim Jacob Jacques" Lipchitz to Lynn Stragger, an art student in Philadelphia, USA.
-Comes with original envelope.
-One page.
-In English.
-20 cm x 21.5 cm.
-New York, 8 de March 1960.
-Good condition, unique piece.
+• Letter written and signed by Chaim Jacob Jacques" Lipchitz to Lynn Stragger, an art student from Philadelphia, United States.

-Sculptor Jacob Lipchitz (1891 - 1973), better known as Jacques Lipchitz, was a French-American artist, a pioneer of Cubist sculpture.
-Still very young, he lived in Paris where he met other young artists such as Matisse or Modigliani.
-In 1913, the Mexican painter Diego Riviera introduced him to Pablo Picasso, a meeting that had a decisive influence on Lipchitz: fascinated by Picasso's style, he began to dedicate himself to cubist sculpture.
+The sculptor Jacob Lipchitz (1891 - 1973), better known as Jacques Lipchitz, was a French-American artist and pioneer of Cubist sculpture.
+While still very young, he lived in Paris where he met other young artists such as Matisse and Modigliani.
+In 1913, the Mexican painter Diego Riviera introduced him to Pablo Picasso, a meeting that had a decisive influence on Lipchitz: fascinated by Picasso's style, he began to devote himself to Cubist sculpture.

-During World War II, being a Jew, he had to flee France, occupied by the Nazis.
-In 1941, he settled in New York, where he produced and exhibited most of his important works.
-He achieved international acclaim in 1954 with a major exhibition at MoMa in New York, an exhibition mentioned in that letter.
+During the Second World War, as a Jew, he had to flee France, which was occupied by the Nazis.
+In 1941, he settled in New York, where he produced and exhibited many of his important works.
+He achieved international acclaim in 1954 with a major exhibition at the MoMa in New York, an exhibition mentioned in this letter.
 In the 1960s, he returned to Europe and ended his life in Italy, where he died.

-There is in Brazil a sculpture by Jacques Lipchitz, called "Man with eagle", installed in the building of the Ministry of Education and Health, in Rio de Janeiro.
-In 1936, the architect Le Corbusier led the team in charge of designing the building and suggested that he order a piece from the sculptor.
-Lipchitz sent a reduced-scale prototype to Rio, applied, by mistake, to the building's façade.
-In 1953, the sculpture was made in the correct dimensions for the Museum of Philadelphia, in the United States.
+In Brazil, there is a sculpture by Jacques Lipchitz called "Man with an Eagle", installed in the building of the Ministry of Education and Health, in Rio de Janeiro.
+In 1936, the architect Le Corbusier led the team in charge of designing the building and suggested that the sculptor be commissioned to create a piece.
+Lipchitz sent a reduced-scale prototype to Rio, which was mistakenly applied to the facade of the building.
+In 1953, the sculpture was made in the correct dimensions for the Philadelphia Museum, in the United States.

-What draws attention to this letter, in addition to the presence of the envelope and the excellent condition of the set, is the sculptor's incredible handwriting.
+What draws attention to this letter, besides the presence of the envelope and the excellent state of conservation of the set, is the sculptor's incredible handwriting.

 View full details